documentcloud/documentcloud/app/views/help/publishing.markdown

 ## Step 1: Create a Template

 If you want your readers to view a document, you'll need to embed it on your website.
 For that, you need a template, with your own logo, links, analytics, and advertising.
 We recommend that the layout be fluid-width, with just a header -- the viewer will take up the rest of the page.

+Make sure that your template has a proper doctype, and passes the [HTML validator][].
+Templates that throw Internet Explorer into quirks mode will cause the viewer to display incorrectly.

 Here are some live examples worth checking out: [NewsHour][], [Arizona Republic][], [Chicago Tribune][], [ProPublica][], but there are [plenty more][].